MarkusSintonen/pydantic/docs/concepts/json_schema.md

 So far we have been wrapping the schema, but if you just want to *modify* it or *ignore* it you can as well.

-To modify the schema, first call the handler, then mutate the result:
+To modify the schema, first call the handler, then change the result:

 ```py
 from typing import Any, Type